kubedb/docs/docs/guides/mysql/upgrading/majorversion/standalone.md

 Here,

 - `spec.databaseRef.name` specifies that we are performing operation on `my-group` MySQL database.
-- `spec.type` specifies that we are going performing `Upgrade` on our database.
+- `spec.type` specifies that we are going to perform `Upgrade` on our database.
 - `spec.upgrade.targetVersion` specifies expected version `8.0.21` after upgrading.

 Let's create the `MySQLOpsRequest` cr we have shown above,